Gabriel231004/gabriel/README.md

 Of course, you can tweak it as much as you want by editing the code to make the model fit your data better.

 ## Person classifier
-To use the trained person classifier, you should first clone this repository
+To use the trained person classifier, you should first clone this repository.
 ```
 git clone https://github.com/duck00036/Training-Mask-RCNN-on-custom-dataset-using-pytorch.git
 ```